sammy169/Lung-Cancer-AI/README.md

 1. Import flask in requirements.txt and install using pip
 2. Made a basic web page that we will expand on
 3. while expanding a note to self is that yf = yellow fingers.
+4. We added all of the possible symptoms to the html
+5. we made it to drop down
+6. We made the lung cancer we just have to clean up the website
+7.